ahmedombada/calorie-calculator/README.md

 1. users should be able to create a meal and save it with its over all calories

 this is considered done when users basically have a self hosted nutrition diary/calculator.

+P.S:
+im an infrastructure engineer and not a software developer, so, excuse my dirty code :D.